M-p1998/term-project-team-e-bingo/README.md

 ***

 ## Setup
+**FOR INSTUCTOR.
+The .env file for this specific project will be provide upon submission.
+The .env file provide will contain credential to the remote database.
+Please use that file to test the project**
 1. After you clone the repository, create a `.env` file in the root directory and add this header into the `.env` file:
     ```plaintext
     POSTGRE_ID=''